rhiga2/mle-survival-guide/_pages/math_for_machine_learning.md

 p(a < X < b) = \int_a^b p(x) dx
 $$

+For both discrete and continuous random variables, we can also define a cumulative distribution by the following definition:

+$$
+F(x) = P(X < x)
+$$

+Note that the cumulative distribution is monotonically non-decreasing.

 ## Joint and Conditional Distributions
 Joint distributions are formed by the conjunction of two random variables.